d-xo/multi/README.md

 There is a strong focus on reducing the audit surface area, keeping the number of potential execution branches small, and using a style that supports mechanized reasoning.

 Multi is a single Solidity file.
 It has no imports or dependencies.
-It contains no loops and each function has only a single succesful execution path.
-There is a single call into unknown code, and dynamically sized `bytes` are passed in via calldata (both unfortunately unavoidable in the context of a multisig).
+It contains no loops, and the self recursion depth is limited to 1.
+Most functions has only a single succesful execution path.
+There is a single call into unknown code, and dynamically sized `bytes` are used (both unfortunately unavoidable in the context of a multisig).

 ## Signers and Thresholds